 Since 2013, new committees have been elected at the GG Vets Annual General Meeting held each year in the month of July.
 (From 2021 AGM's will be conducted on the Fun Day in January)

 Membership to the GG Vets is open to all GG golf club members with age restrictions in place.
-Men must be 55 and ladies 50.
-To allow men in the 50 – 54 age bracket to play in our Vets competitions, a Seniors club was initiated in 2010 (now defunct).
+Men must be 55 and ladies 55.

-GG Vets is affiliated with the Northern Gold Coast & District Veteran Golfers Association and each year competes in the District’s Peter Clarke Memorial Shield competition comprising of 5 events.
-Since joining the Association GG Vets have been successful Shield winners in 2012 and 2015.
-In addition to the Peter Clarke memorial two additional competitions are held being: A closed District Championship and a closed Aged Championship.
+GG Vets is affiliated with the Northern Gold Coast & District Veteran Golfers Association and each year, until 2022, competed in the District’s Peter Clarke Memorial Shield competition comprising of 5 events.
+GG Vets were successful Shield winners in 2012 and 2015.
+In addition to the Peter Clarke memorial two additional competitions were held being: A closed District Championship and a closed Aged Championship.

 GG Vets Competitions are held every Thursday throughout the year from mid January to mid December.
-The first Thursday of the month is always a Monthly Medal Stroke event and the second Thursday a Charity Day event.
+The first Thursday of the month is generally a Monthly Medal Stroke event and the second Thursday a Charity Day event.
 Charity days were introduced in 2013 and sponsored by past member Lorrie Devlin’s company, Lorries Pies.
-On these days $2 is added to the competition fee.
+Lorrie is no longer a member so on these days $2 is added to the competition fee.
 Throughout the year these additional funds accumulate and are all donated to a Charity the following year.
-The recipient Charity is chosen by the winner of the Charity Day playoff held in the first quarter of each year.
+The recipient Charity is chosen by the winner of the Charity Day playoff held in December of each year.